intel/llvm/xptifw/doc/XPTI_Framework.md

 In order to understand different parts of an application or library, the ability to capture information about the application or library is needed.
-Using such information, one can create meaningful representations such as call-graphs, execution trace views etc. XPTI tracing framework is once such framework that allows developers to instrument their code with XPTI API and forward interesting or useful events during the application's execution, as determined by the developer.
+Using such information, one can create meaningful representations such as call-graphs, execution trace views etc. XPTI tracing framework is one such framework that allows developers to instrument their code with XPTI API and forward interesting or useful events during the application's execution, as determined by the developer.